Media in Fort McMurray

 The following is a list of media in Fort McMurray, Alberta.

 Radio

 Television

 CBC News has a reporter based in Fort McMurray.
 There are no local broadcast outlets or repeaters serving Fort McMurray, with television service in the area available only via cable.

 CFRN-DT (CTV) operates a rebroadcaster on channel 12 from Ashmont that provides separate commercials and local news bulletins for Fort McMurray.
 It is only available on cable, as that transmitter's coverage area does not reach Fort McMurray.

 CBXT-DT (CBC Television), CBXFT-DT (Radio-Canada) and CITV-DT (Global) are also available on cable and satellite.
 CBXT and CBXFT previously operated rebroadcasters in Fort McMurray before they were shut down in 2012.

+ROGERS TV has one producer located in Fort McMurray out of the formally SHAW Cable building in Beacon Hill reporting on local news for their cable access channel.